Therapy That Actually Works in Real Life

 Don’t Overwhelm with Too Many Goals

-Focus on one or two key goals at a time.
-Trying to achieve too much too quickly can be overwhelming.
 Keep it simple and manageable, so the person can focus on making meaningful progress. - Laura-Jane

 One parent told us their child struggled with multi-step instructions.
 So, we broke tasks down into small steps - getting dressed, packing a school bag, setting the table.